 - (a) Defers the development of residential uses and parks for five years or until the property is either purchased by or the bypass effort is terminated by the State of Oregon; which ever comes first; and - (b) Allows a "conditional use" within the overlay zone that will allow uses consistent with that which is permitted in an M-1 zone. - 1.
 Purpose.
 The purpose of the Limited Use Bypass Corridor Overlay District (LUBCO District) is to limit permitted uses and activities in the area of the planned Bypass to only those uses and activities which are interim in nature in an effort to avoid construction of permanent structures for a period of five years from the date this ordinance becomes final or until the property is acquired by the State of Oregon for the Bypass or the Bypass effort is terminated by the State of Oregon, whichever first occurs. - 2.
 Area of Application.
-The LUBCO District shall apply to that specific area for which an amendment of the Specific Plan has been approved within the Bypass corridor shown on Exhibit A and shall be delineated on a parcel specific basis on the City's official zoning map. - 3.
+The LUBCO District shall apply to that specific area for which an amendment of the Specific Plan has been approved within the Bypass corridor shown on Exhibit A and shall be delineated on a parcel specific basis on the City's official zoning map.
+Once ODOT develops a design for the bypass, the LUBCO District shall be modified to correspond to the adopted design. - 3.
 The interim uses of property which is the subject of an amendment of the Specific Plan within the Bypass corridor shall be processed as conditional uses and limited to outright and conditional uses which were allowed before the Specific Plan amendment.
 Such interim uses shall be allowed for a period of time not to exceed five (5) years from the date the Specific Plan amendment becomes final or until the property is acquired by the State of Oregon for the Bypass, or the Bypass effort is terminated by the State of Oregon, whichever first occurs: - 4.
 If the property has not been acquired by the State of Oregon, or the Bypass effort is terminated by the State of Oregon, within five years from the date that the Specific Plan amendment becomes final, then the LUBCO District shall be removed from the property and the City's official zoning map and the property my thereafter be used for the uses allowed outright or conditionally under the Specific Plan amendment and the zoning thereunder.